 September 11th, 2017

 Street food is originally a phenomenon from Asia where street kitchens and food trucks have been a regular part of street life for a long time.
 In big international cities, such as New York, Paris and London, the concept has been enormously popular for several years, and here in Denmark, we are finally also part of the trend.
 Several big Danish cities now entice us with exciting and delicious food and authentic street food atmospheres.
-In this blog post, we will take a closer look at some of the food markets that you can visit in Copenhagen and Aarhus.
+In this blog post, we will take a closer look at some of the food markets that you can visit around Denmark.

 Tivoli Food Hall, Copenhagen